 Teaching Outcomes: This course will help students to learn about the theoretical concept relating to Human Resource Management.
 It will further help to apply the tools and techniques of Human Resource Management for the development of HR.
-It will develop skills among students to acquire and develop the required human resources for business and others business and others.
-Unit I Introduction Human Resource Management (12 Periods) Meaning, Objectives & Scope 1.1 Importance and Functions 1.2 Types of Organization 1.3 Problems and Challenges of Human Resource Management 1.4 1.5 Qualities of Good Human Resource Manager Unit II Job Design, Job Analysis and Job Description (12 Periods) Job Design, Job Rotation, Job Enlargement & Job Enrichment 2.1 2.2 Stages and Guidelines of Job Enrichment 2.3 Job Analysis - Meaning & Process 2.4 Tools & Techniques of Job Analysis Job Description: Features & Stages 2.5 Unit III Recruitment and Selection (12 Periods) 3.1 Meaning and Objectives of Recruitment Techniques of Recruitment 3.2 3.3 Employee Selection - Meaning & Process 3.4 Sources of Internal and External Recruitment 3.5 Decision of Selection & Factor affecting it Unit IV Training and Development (12 Periods) 4.1 Training - Concept and Importance 4.2 Steps in Training 4.3 Types and Methods of Training 4.4 Development - Concept and Need 4.5 Techniques of Management Development Unit V Performance Appraisal, Job Evaluation and Employee Turnover (12 Periods) 5.1 Performance Appraisal - Concept and Purposes 5.2 Process of Performance Appraisal 5.3 Methods of Performance Appraisal
+It will develop skills among students to acquire and develop the required human resources for business and others.

+Unit I Introduction Human Resource Management

+Max.
+Marks: 100

+- Meaning, Objectives & Scope 1.1

+- 1.2 Importance and Functions

+- 1.3 Types of Organization

-Problems of Performance Appraisal
+- Problems and Challenges of Human Resource Management 1.4

+- 1.5 Qualities of Good Human Resource Manager

+Unit II Job Design, Job Analysis and Job Description

+- Job Design, Job Rotation, Job Enlargement & Job Enrichment 2.1

+- 2.2 Stages and Guidelines of Job Enrichment

+- 2.3 Job Analysis - Meaning & Process

+- 2.4 Tools & Techniques of Job Analysis

+- 2.5 Job Description: Features & Stages

+Unit III Recruitment and Selection

+- Meaning and Objectives of Recruitment 3.1

+- 3.2 Techniques of Recruitment

+- Employee Selection Meaning & Process 3.3

+- 3.4 Sources of Internal and External Recruitment

+- Decision of Selection & Factor affecting it 3.5

+Unit IV Training and Development

+- 4.1 Training - Concept and Importance

+- 4.2 Steps in Training

+- 4.3 Types and Methods of Training

+- 4.4 Development - Concept and Need

+- 4.5 Techniques of Management Development

-Job Evaluation - Objectives and Methods
+Unit V Performance Appraisal, Job Evaluation and Employee Turnover

-Concept of employee turnover and Human Resource Accounting (AS-15)
+- 5.1 Performance Appraisal - Concept and Purposes - 5.2 Process of Performance Appraisal - 5.3 Methods of Performance Appraisal - 5.4 Problems of Performance Appraisal - 5.5 Job Evaluation - Objectives and Methods - 5.6 Concept of employee turnover and Human Resource Accounting (AS-15)